JamieWells1/Solstice-Exchange/src/broadcaster/README.md

 ### Does Number of Connections Affect Broadcast Speed?

-When running the tests for the research above, I came to the conclusion that the time for
+When running the tests for the research above, I came to the conclusion that the time for each broadcast to be fully completed for a client